vr0n/define/README.md

 Obviously, this isn't a limitation of Rust so much as the way I implemented the search.
 This seems like a simple fix to the code, so the solution should be implemented soon.

+Another note of importance is that I am currently working through a solution for identifying the file path for the dictionary.
+Currently, the plan is to move the dictionary to ~/.config/define and load it as an absolute path.
+That work is in progress.